The Costs of Hiring a Freelancer vs. In-House Employee

 As business leaders embrace freelancers as a central component of their staffing strategy, they realize a myriad of benefits.
 By engaging independent professionals, companies can access the skill sets they need for any given project.

-Accordingly, independent talent can keep a workforce agile, enabling swift adaptation to meet new opportunities and challenges.
-Therefore, it’s no surprise that three-quarters of hiring managers plan to continue or increase their use of freelancers in the months ahead.
+Independent talent can keep a workforce agile, enabling companies to adapt swiftly to meet new opportunities and challenges.
+This is a primary reason that three-quarters of hiring managers plan to continue or increase their use of freelancers in the foreseeable future.

-But there’s another key benefit to hiring independent workers, one that managers sometimes struggle to quantify clearly.
-In many instances, hiring a freelancer can generate serious savings for your business.
-Moreover, this cost calculus can be true for both time-limited projects and more extensive engagements.
+But there’s another key benefit to hiring gig economy workers and independent contractors, one that managers sometimes struggle to quantify.
+Often, hiring a freelancer can generate serious savings for your business.
+Moreover, this cost calculus can be true for both time-limited projects and more extensive engagements when it comes to freelancers vs. employees.

-How can you assess your potential savings and compare costs for workers of each kind?
-In this article, we’ll break down the expenses associated with hiring a freelancer and an in-house employee, respectively, unpacking the drivers of cost in each case.
+How can you assess your potential savings and compare costs for each of these workers?
+In this article, we’ll break down the expenses associated with hiring a freelancer and an in-house employee, and unpack the drivers of cost in each case.

 For a snapshot of the relative costs that we’ll be covering, check out this chart: